artist statement

 creation is to be human, to be alive. when i stop creating, i die a tiny death inside myself each day. i create to express, to share, to connect, and to enjoy.

-healing collaborator —
+healing guide —

 care collaborator —